 Airport Noise Abatement

-How can I check to see if I might qualify for noise mitigation under the settlement?
+How can I check to see if I qualify for noise mitigation?

-What kind of work is authorized by the settlement?
+What kind of work is authorized by the mitigation program?

 What’s a noise contour?